ABOUT US |

 Each year, in January, to commemorate Martin Luther King Day, the Bucks County Chapter participates in Jack and Jill of America’s National Day of Service, which involves our families coming together to serve others in the community who are disadvantaged and in need.
 This year will mark the fifth year for the Bucks County Chapter’s community service partnership with Christ’s Home for Children (CHFC).
 CHFC is a private nonprofit Christian organization providing short term residential services to Bucks County children who are from the ages of infant to 19 years old and have experienced neglect, abuse, abandonment or being in an unsafe environment.

 Community service is the hallmark of a servant leader and is the underpinning of the Jack and Jill of America philosophy of leadership development.
 For this reason, the Bucks County Chapter integrates community service into both our monthly activities as well as chapter-wide events.
-We also hold fundrasiers to award local yough with Scholarships!
+We also hold fundrasiers to support our Community partner - St. Joseph & St. Vincent Homes for Children and award local youth with Scholarships through local organizations!

 COMMUNITY SERVICE & FUNDRAISING EVENTS